Sell-Side Advisory for AI Companies: What Founders Should Know

 Phase 1: Preparation (Weeks 1-6)

-The advisor conducts detailed analysis of the business: financial modelling, valuation, market positioning, and competitive landscape.
-They prepare marketing materials — a teaser (a one-page anonymous summary), an information memorandum (a detailed 30-60 page document), and a management presentation.
-Simultaneously, the data room is populated and the buyer target list is developed.
+The advisor conducts detailed analysis of the business: financial modelling, valuation (ARR-based and IP-value frameworks for AI companies), market positioning, and competitive landscape.
+They prepare marketing materials — a teaser, an information memorandum, and a management presentation.
+For AI companies, the information memorandum includes dedicated sections on model capabilities, training data provenance, and technical architecture that traditional IM formats omit.
+The data room is populated — including model documentation, IP ownership records, and key contracts.

 Phase 2: Marketing (Weeks 6-12)

-The advisor approaches potential buyers, distributes teasers, and manages NDA execution.
-Interested parties receive the information memorandum and are invited to submit indications of interest (IOIs) — preliminary, non-binding expressions of value and deal terms.
+The advisor approaches potential buyers across all three acquirer categories — strategic acquirers, PE firms, and tech companies — distributes teasers, and manages NDA execution.
+Interested parties receive the information memorandum and are invited to submit preliminary indications of interest.

 Phase 3: Buyer Engagement (Weeks 10-18)

-Selected buyers attend management presentations, conduct preliminary due diligence, and submit first-round bids.
-The advisor evaluates bids on price, certainty of close, proposed deal structure, and post-closing arrangements.
-A shortlist of two to four bidders advances to the final round.
+Selected buyers attend management presentations, conduct preliminary due diligence (including preliminary IP review), and submit first-round bids.
+The advisor evaluates bids on price, deal structure, IP representations required, talent retention terms proposed, and certainty of close.

 Phase 4: Final Round (Weeks 16-24)

-Shortlisted buyers conduct confirmatory due diligence — a deeper review of financials, legal, tax, commercial, and operational matters.
-They negotiate the share purchase agreement (SPA) and submit final binding offers.
-The advisor manages competitive tension, resolves diligence issues, and negotiates final terms.
+Shortlisted buyers conduct confirmatory due diligence — including detailed IP diligence on model ownership, training data, and infrastructure agreements.
+They negotiate the SPA and submit final binding offers.
+The advisor manages competitive tension and negotiates final terms including any model-performance earnout structures.

 Phase 5: Closing (Weeks 22-30)

-The sell-side advisory market in Asia Pacific has characteristics that differ from Western markets, and understanding these dynamics helps sellers make better advisor decisions.
+The AI M&A advisory market in Asia Pacific has characteristics that differ from US and European markets.

 The Lower Mid-Market Gap

-Across APAC — particularly in Southeast Asia — there is a persistent gap in advisory coverage for businesses valued between USD 5 million and USD 30 million.
+The most underserved segment in APAC AI M&A is the lower mid-market — AI companies valued between USD 5 million and USD 30 million.
 Full-service investment banks consider these transactions too small.
-Local business brokers may lack the sophistication for complex deal structures.
-This gap is where technology-enabled advisory models add the most value, providing institutional-quality process management at a cost structure that works for smaller transactions.
+Local business brokers lack the AI sector expertise to position and market them effectively.
+Technology-enabled advisory models provide institutional-quality process management at a cost structure that works for these transactions.

 Conclusion

-For sellers in Asia Pacific, the additional imperative is cross-border reach.
-The buyer who will pay the best price for your business may be in a different country — and finding them requires an advisor with the network, the capability, and the technology to search across the region’s fragmented markets.
+For AI founders in Asia Pacific, the additional imperative is finding an advisor with genuine cross-border reach into the Japanese, Korean, and Singaporean acquirer markets where AI acquisition activity is concentrated.
+The buyer who will pay the best price for your company may be in a different country — and finding them requires an advisor with the network and the technology to search across the region’s fragmented markets.